NZ Budget 2026: 12 Tax and Benefit Measures to Watch on 28 May

 Some 2026-27 changes take effect regardless of Budget night:

-- KiwiSaver employer minimum match steps up from 3% to 3.5% on 1 April 2026, and again to 4% on 1 April 2027.
+- KiwiSaver employer minimum match steps up from 3% to 3.5% on 1 April 2026 (Budget 2026 confirmed; Stage 2 to 4% deferred to 1 April 2028).

 - PAYE thresholds remain as set by Budget 2024 (effective 31 July 2024): 10.5% / 17.5% / 30% / 33% / 39% with brackets at $15,600 / $53,500 / $78,100 / $180,000.